som1966/Final-Project/README.md

 ---

-><p> After verifying our Linear - Regressional R<sup>2</sup>-score with that of OLS (Ordinary Least Square) Model, we paid heed on RMSE score, which was noticed to be the same when we ran 75/25 splits.
+><p> After verifying our Linear - Regressional R<sup>2</sup>-score with that of OLS (Ordinary Least Square) Model, we paid heed on NaN splits' RMSE score, which was noticed to be the lesser than that of 75/25 splits.

->Therefore, for the sake of having an accurate Linear Regression Model, lowering the RMSE-score more was the idea that was imagined.
+>Therefore, for the sake of having an accurate Linear Regression Model, further lowering the RMSE-score was the end goal imagined.

 >In order to do that, we decided to delete the high p-values’ X-variables from the models one-by-one to see the effect on the RMSE score, as well as on R<sup>2</sup> score.

-The following is the result by rerunning the model 7 times:</p>
+The following dataframe depicts the 7-times-rerunning of the model after deleting higher than 0.05% P-values of X-variables: </p>
 <figure>
   <img src="no_splits_scores_linearReg.PNG" width="450" height="150">
   <figcaption>Picture 2: Rerunning of Multiple Linear Regression Model with No Splits.</figcaption>
 </figure>

 ><p>Thus, it is noticed that there is no significant effects on the two columns [“R<sup>2</sup>_score” and “rmse_scores”].
-Hence, we concentrated on Train_Test_splits by switching it to either be 80/20 or 90/10 train_test_splits as on a trial_and_error basis.
+That is why, we concentrated on Train_Test_splits by switching it to either be 80/20 or 90/10 train_test_splits on a trial_and_error basis.
 This decision was made under the scrutiny and the guidance of our Professor Dave Gillis and TAs [Mr Zeb Smith and Mr Hunter Pack]. </p>

 ><p>The same process of deleting the high P-values' X-variables and rerunning of the model was repeated.
 The following result was found: </p>